Koskotas scandal: Investigations

-The main agenda in the parliamentary investigation was Koskotas' allegation that PASOK aimed to take the interest from state deposits in the Bank of Crete to fund PASOK for the upcoming election campaign, and bribes were paid to George Louvaris, who was Papandreou's close friend and associate.
-A secondary allegation against Papandreou was that he used £6 million state money to cover the settlement of debts of an Athens luxury hotelier in exchange for using a seaside villa along with Dimitra Liani before their marriage on 13 July.
+The main agenda in the parliamentary investigation was Koskotas' allegation that PASOK aimed to take interest from state deposits in the Bank of Crete to fund PASOK for the upcoming election campaign, and bribes were paid to George Louvaris, who was Papandreou's close friend and associate.
+A secondary allegation against Papandreou was that he used £6 million of state money to cover the settlement of debts of an Athens luxury hotelier in exchange for using a seaside villa along with Dimitra Liani before their marriage on 13 July.

 Two more commission inquiries led to the "Yugoslav corn" and "wiretapping" scandals.
 The latter revealed that Papandreou used the Junta's surveillance infrastructure (filing and wiretapping) against any Greek citizen who was not loyal to him.
-In the list of "suspected terrorists" according to Papandreou included prominent politicians across the political spectrum, his ministers, publishers, policy chiefs, and even PASOK's governmental spokesman.
+The list of potential terrorists, according to Papandreou, included well-respected politicians such as Karamanlis, political opponents Mitsotakis and Evangelos Averoff, senior ministers in PASOK governments who may be potential successors such as Costas Simitis and Georgios Gennimatas, newspaper publishers, police chiefs, and PASOK's governmental spokesman.
+A former head of EYR appointed by PASOK claimed that none of these activities would have been possible without the prime minister's approval, implicating Papandreou.

 Indictments and assassinations

 Political polarization peaked five weeks before the scheduled elections of November 1989, when the Greek parliament was set to begin deliberations on whether Papandreou and four of his ministers should be indicted.
 On this day, 26 September 1989, just hours before deliberations were to start, Pavlos Bakoyannis (son-in-law of Mitsotakis), a prominent conservative member of parliament and the architect of collaboration between the Left and Right wings for Papandreou's indictment, was shot by 17 November terrorist group outside his office in Athens.
 Both major political parties, New Democracy and PASOK, blamed each other for the assassination.
 The already tense and polarized rhetoric was further inflamed by the press, with one conservative newspaper publishing a front-page portrait of Papandreou with the headline, "He is the assassin."
 The same terrorist organization, a few months before, had attempted to assassinate George Petsos, who was slightly injured from a car explosion en route to work, for the alleged involvement in the Koskotas scandal.
-The day after Bakoyannis' death, Papandreou stormed out of Parliament, shouting, "I accuse my accusers," just before the parliamentary vote on his indictment;
+The day after Bakoyannis' death, Papandreou stormed out of Parliament, shouting, "I accuse my accusers," just before the parliamentary vote on his indictment.

 After two days of debate, on 28 September, Papandreou and four of his ministers were indicted, marking the first and only time a prime minister of Greece has been indicted.
 The indictments were based on the following: